-Access to the subject property is taken at Vista Point Drive off of State Route 120, near the junction with can be derived from either SR 120 or US 395.
+Access to the subject property can be derived from either SR 120 or US 395.
 The proponent proposes to limit general vehicle access to SR 120 as previously negotiated with Caltrans, and has acquired the Caltrans easement along SR 120 west of the property entrance.